cartant/devtools-example/messaging/README.md

-# devtools-example
+# Messaging example

-This repo contains a simple DevTools extension that injects an `Extension` object into the inspected tab and implements bi-directional communication between said object and the DevTools panel.
+This directory contains a DevTools extension that injects an `Extension` object into the inspected tab and implements bi-directional communication between said object and a DevTools panel.

 The example's code contains comments that should explain how everything works and there is some official Chrome documentation here: [Extending DevTools](https://developer.chrome.com/extensions/devtools)